History of sicilian mafia: from its origins to the present day

 At the same time, the Mafia's means of making money have changed from extortion and kidnapping to international drug trafficking, construction, and politics.

 Sicily is home to many famous mafia criminals.
-It is often forgotten that there have been just as many brave opponents of the Mafia on the island.
+It is often forgotten that there have been just as many brave opponents of the Mafia.
 Thanks to their persistent efforts, Cosa Nostra has slowly lost its foothold.

 Many of those who opposed the Mafia have been killed.
 This includes the most famous victims, Judges Falcone and Borselino.
 Although dead, their legacy still goes on.
 It continues to influence anti-mafia work in Sicily and elsewhere in Italy.